 Raspberry chiffon white mocha presents an outlet to jazz up your white mocha by adding small amounts of raspberry, hazelnut, and sugar-free vanilla syrup.

-Raspberry chiffon white mocha blends the standard pumps of white mocha and dashes of the other syrups with coffee and steamed milk and is dolloped with sweet whipped cream.
+Raspberry chiffon white mocha blends the standard pumps of white mocha and dashes of the other two syrups with coffee and steamed milk and is dolloped with sweet whipped cream.

 A grande cup packs 430 calories and 150mg of caffeine.